preciofishbone/OmniaDocsG2/blocks/page-rollup/page-rollup-implementation/index.rst

 .. image:: dynamic-roller-filter.png

-+ Time Perdiod: none (meaning all published news from this page collection are shown).
++ Time Period: none (meaning all published news from this page collection are shown).

 .. image:: dynamic-roller-timeperdiod.png